jun-xiao-mainlinestem/2026base/RGB_web_simple/README.md

 #### **WebSocket connection fails?**
 - Verify VEX VSCode extension WebSocket server is running on port 7071
 - **Important**: Use your computer's IP address (not 'localhost') in VEX extension settings
-- Ensure robot brain device ID is correct and current
+- Try restarting VS Code and ensure robot brain device ID is correct and current

 #### **Robot not responding?**
 - Check that RGB-template based program is running on the robot
-- Verify the VEX ontroller is connected is connected to the computer via USB cable
+- Verify the VEX controller is connected is connected to the computer via USB cable
 - Ensure the robot brain and controller are properly paired